 By Sam Yang - Get similar updates here

-I tried to avoid cold calling and bring in new clients any other way I could, but being a new advisor with little name value, it proved rather difficult.
-My job was on the line at this point.
-I had to drop my defensive shield and really self reflect.
+I tried to avoid cold calling and bring in new clients any other way I could, but being a new advisor with little name value, to say that was difficult would be an understatement.
+At this point, my job was on the line.
+I had to drop my defensive shield, and really self-reflect.
 My real issue wasn't the phone, my real issue was shyness.
 I had a hard time speaking to people in general.
 Eye contact made me nervous and social situations frightened me.